-Your training as an apprentice or trainee may be provided in two ways, or a combination of both:
+Your training as an apprentice or trainee is provided in several ways:

 - workplace-based training from your employer

 - formal off-the-job training from a TAFE or training provider

 Workplace-based training is structured training organised in the workplace by the teacher or trainer.
 It takes place when the apprentice or trainee is not on regular work duties.

 Off-the-job training is training that the TAFE or training provider delivers in a formal setting.
 You and your employer will choose a provider for your off-the-job training and agree on a training plan.